DeNorval Unthank Jr.: Personal life and education

 DeNorval Unthank Jr. was born in Kansas City, Missouri, on October 27, 1929, to Dr. DeNorval Unthank Sr., and Thelma Shipman Unthank.
 Shortly after he was born, the family moved to the Pacific Northwest, where his father served as one of Portland's first African American physicians, and was a co-founder of the Portland Urban League.
 In 1946 Unthank Jr. graduated from Franklin High School.
 He studied for two years at Howard University before returning to Oregon to attend the University of Oregon.

-Unthank met Doris Burgess in 1951 at the University of Oregon.
+Unthank met Doris (Debbie) Burgess in 1951at the University of Oregon.
 She was a white student, a member of Gamma Phi Beta sorority.
 In May 1951, some men burned a cross on the sorority's lawn, and she was pressured to leave the sorority.
 Following Unthank's graduation from the School of Architecture, he and Burgess married on July 7, 1951, in the state of Washington, because interracial marriage was illegal in Oregon.
 They divorced in 1972.

 Unthank later married Jill Coxon.
 He had five children: Peter, Blaire, Amy, Libby, and Melissa.

 Unthank died on November 2, 2000, of kidney cancer.